-1. When were you diagnosed with bipolar disorder?
+When were you diagnosed with bipolar disorder?

-Knowing the frequency and severity of manic or depressive incidences will help the underwriter determine your rating.
+Along with the date of diagnosis, knowing the frequency and severity of manic or depressive incidences will help the underwriter determine your rating.

-2. What symptoms have you experienced in the past year?
+What symptoms have you experienced in the past year?

 A recent history of rapid cycling through manic and depressive episodes may lower your rating.
-Other recent symptoms, such as sleeplessness, paranoia, difficulty concentrating or reckless behavior may increase your mortality risk and lower your rating.
+Other recent symptoms, such as sleeplessness, paranoia, difficulty concentrating, or reckless behavior may increase your mortality risk and lower your rating.

-4. Do you see a psychologist regularly?
+Do you see a psychologist regularly?

 Life insurance companies need to see you are complying with treatment.
-Seeing a health professional regularly is a good indicator your metal illness is well managed.
+Seeing a health professional regularly is a good indicator your mental illness is well managed.

-A hazy or haphazard medical profile with inconsistent data from several doctors is usually a big concern.
+But keep in mind, a hazy or haphazard medical profile with inconsistent data from several doctors is usually a big concern.

-5. Is your quality of life affected by your symptoms?
+Is your quality of life affected by your symptoms?

 If lack of sleep or erratic behavior makes it difficult for you to hold down a job or maintain a normal social life, it may be an indicator your bipolar disorder is not under control.

-6. Have you had suicidal tendencies?
+Have you had suicidal tendencies?

-If you visit your psychologist regularly, take medication consistently and don’t have symptoms interfering with your daily life, you may receive a Standard health rating.
+If you visit your psychologist regularly, take medication consistently, and don’t have symptoms interfering with your daily life, you may receive a Standard health rating.

 This rating is given to people with a typical medical history.
 They may have one or two mild medical conditions, but they don’t pose a large risk to the insurance company.

-If you have experienced symptoms within the past year affecting your lifestyle or have led to hospitalization, you should receive a rating of Mild Substandard or Medium Substandard.
+If you have experienced symptoms within the past year affecting your lifestyle or that have led to hospitalization, you should receive a rating of Mild Substandard or Medium Substandard.